 On the list of exclusions, the French service includes anyone who has “stays in the United Kingdom between 1980 and 1996 of a cumulative duration of more than one year”.

-Which would obviously discount a lot of Brits, as well as anyone non-British who studied or worked there during that period.
+Which would obviously discount a lot of Brits, as well as anyone non-British who lived, studied or worked there during that period.

 The reason for the exclusion is the BSE crisis, or la maladie de la vache folle (mad cow disease) as the French site refers to it.